Diversity of self-propulsion speeds reduces motility-induced clustering in confined active matter: Introduction

 \section{Introduction}

 A collection of self-propelled particles can spontaneously separate into dense and dilute regions even without attractive forces.
-This process, known as motility-induced phase separation (MIPS),\cite{cates2015motility,soto2014run,sepulveda2016coarsening,slowman2016jamming} occurs if the propulsion direction is sufficiently persistent against stochasticity, in which case there is enough time for the particles to trap each other and form large clusters.\cite{ginot2018aggregation,redner2016classical} For one-dimensional (1D) systems, such as fertilizing bacteria living in long narrow soil pores,\cite{quelas2016swimming, ranjard2001quantitative,mannik2009bacterial,fuentes2005bacterial} MIPS generates an exponentially decaying stationary cluster size distribution (CSD) as shown for run-and-tumble (RT), active Brownian, and active Ornstein-Uhlenbeck particles.\cite{D0SM00687D,dandekar2020hard,vanhille2019collective,caprini2020time,PhysRevE.90.062301,ao2014active,ghosh2014giant,ao2015diffusion,barberis2019phase} When the self-propellers are sufficiently strong to push each other, the clusters themselves can also move persistently,\cite{illien2020speed, barberis2019phase} producing deviations from a simple exponential CSD.\cite{vanhille2019collective} In two-dimensional or quasi-two-dimensional systems, an exponential CSD modulated by a power law arises as observed in experiments with gliding bacteria under suppressed biochemical signalling,\cite{peruani2012collective}, in experiments and simulations with active colloids,\cite{buttinoni2013dynamical,levis2014clustering} and in lattice models.\cite{soto2014run}
+This process, known as motility-induced phase separation (MIPS),\cite{cates2015motility,soto2014run,sepulveda2016coarsening,slowman2016jamming} occurs if the propulsion direction is sufficiently persistent against stochasticity, in which case there is enough time for the particles to trap each other and form large clusters.\cite{ginot2018aggregation,redner2016classical} For one-dimensional (1D) systems, such as fertilizing bacteria living in long narrow soil pores,\cite{quelas2016swimming, ranjard2001quantitative,mannik2009bacterial,fuentes2005bacterial} MIPS generates an exponentially decaying stationary cluster size distribution (CSD) as shown for run-and-tumble (RT), active Brownian, and active Ornstein-Uhlenbeck particles.\cite{D0SM00687D,dandekar2020hard,vanhille2019collective,caprini2020time,PhysRevE.90.062301,ao2014active,ghosh2014giant,ao2015diffusion,barberis2019phase} When the self-propellers are sufficiently strong to push each other, the clusters themselves can also move persistently,\cite{illien2020speed, barberis2019phase} producing deviations from a simple exponential CSD.\cite{vanhille2019collective}.
+In two-dimensional (2D) or quasi-two-dimensional systems, an exponential CSD modulated by a power law arises as observed in experiments with bacteria,\cite{peruani2012collective,zhang2010collective,be2020phase,keymer2008computation} in experiments and simulations with active colloids,\cite{buttinoni2013dynamical,levis2014clustering} and in lattice models.\cite{soto2014run} The CSDs can also be affected by solvent-mediated hydrodynamic interactions between the particles.\cite{alarcon2017morphology}